-- Students must enrol on a full time Undergraduate programme (BA, BSc, BEng, MEng, LLB or Joint & Combined honours) and pay a fee of £9250.
-Tuition fees may rise in subsequent years subject to approval from the Government that we meet the criteria in the Teaching Excellence Framework
+- You must enrol on a full-time undergraduate programme (BA, BSc, BEng, MEng, LLB or Joint Honours) and pay a fee of £9,250

-- Students must be EU nationals and normally resident in an EU country
+- You must be an EU national and normally reside in an EU member state

-- UK nationals and EU nationals who are eligible for a maintenance loan from Student Finance England will not qualify.
+- You are a UK or EU national eligible for a maintenance loan from Student Finance England

-- Nationals from countries outside the EU and who are not deemed EU fee status by the University of Northampton will not qualify.
+- You are a national of a country outside the EU and not deemed EU fee status by the University of Northampton

-- Students studying for a course validated by the University at a partner institution are not eligible.
+- You are studying for a course validated by the University at a partner institution

-- Students who hold an unconditional firm offer with the University of Northampton are invited to complete and return the EU Scholarship application form.
+If you hold an unconditional firm offer with the University of Northampton you are invited to complete and return the EU Scholarship application form.
 The deadline for submission of forms is 31 August in the year you will start your course.
-You must include with their application form, a scanned copy of their high school diploma to prove their exam results.
+You must include with your application form, a scanned copy of your high school diploma to prove your exam results.

-- Applicants will be able to submit their EU Scholarship application form before they have confirmed their place with us, but applications will not be considered until the student has firmly accepted their place at the University of Northampton and exam results are received.
+You will be able to submit your EU Undergraduate Scholarship application form before you have confirmed your place with us, but applications will not be considered until you have firmly accepted your place at the University of Northampton and exam results are confirmed.

-Please note: Students who do not submit an EU Scholarship application form, or submit their form after the deadline of 31 August 2017 will not be considered even if they satisfy the other eligibility criteria.
+Please note: If you do not submit an EU Undergraduate Scholarship application form, or submit your form after the deadline, you will not be considered even if you satisfy the other eligibility criteria.

 Notification of an Award

-Student Finance will confirm your Scholarship payment around February 2018 and payments will be paid in two equal instalments of £500 on 16 March and 31 May 2018 (payments will be made on similar dates in the subsequent years).
+Student Finance will confirm your Scholarship payments around February in the following year.
+Payments will be made in two equal instalments of £500 each year on or about 15 March and 31 May.

-- A change of course to another qualifying programme within the University of Northampton will not affect the continuation of the scholarship.
-However, if this results in the need to study an extra year the scholarship will still only be paid for a total of three years.
+- Changing course to another qualifying programme within the University of Northampton will not affect the continuation of your scholarship.
+However, if this means that you need to study an extra year, your scholarship will still only be paid for a total of three years.

-- Students must be fully enrolled, full time when the payments are due to be made.
+- You must be fully enrolled and studying full-time when the payments are due to be made.

-- Students who do not satisfy the academic requirements to progress and are required to repeat a year (either full time or part time) or resit out of residence will not be eligible for payment in the repeat/resit year.
+- If you do not satisfy the academic requirements to progress and are required to repeat a year (either full-time or part-time) or resit out of residence, you will not be eligible for payment in the repeat/resit year.

-- Students who opt to take a sandwich/placement year will not receive payments in the year but payments will resume when they return to full time study.
+- If you opt to take a sandwich/placement year, you will not receive payments in that year but payments will resume when you return to full-time study.

-- Students who withdraw from their studies will not be eligible to receive any further scholarship payments in that year.
+- If you withdraw from your studies, you will not be eligible to receive any further scholarship payments in that year.

-- Students who suspend/intercalate mid-way through the course will not be paid any further monies for that year but will be eligible to receive any outstanding bursary award due upon their return to study.
+- If you suspend/intercalate mid-way through the course, you will not be paid any further monies for that year but will be eligible to receive any outstanding bursary award due upon your return to study.

-- Awards will be allocated for 2017 entry only.
-If you defer or withdraw and restart, any award that has been offered will become void and you will need to re-apply for the year in which you will start your course.
+- If you defer or withdraw and restart, any award that has been offered will become void and you will need to re-apply for the year in which you will start your course.

 - The University reserves the right to withdraw an award from anyone who is found to have misled the University about any aspect of their eligibility and may seek repayment of any monies already paid to them.

-- The University reserves the right to withhold scholarship payments if you have any outstanding tuition fee debt; payment will not be made until the debt is cleared or you will be given the opportunity to transfer the scholarship to re-pay any outstanding amount.
+- The University reserves the right to withhold scholarship payments if you have any outstanding tuition fee debt; payment will not be made until the debt is cleared or you may use your scholarship to re-pay the debt.